our People

 I currently live in mid Wales near to the beautiful Lake Vyrnwy where you'll often find me paddling around on my sup.

-As well as leading on our other adventures we are honoured to collaborate with Alex on our Thrive in the Wild adventures, combining conscious adventure with a focus on seasonal wild food.
+As well as leading on our other adventures, we are honoured to work with Alex on our Thrive in the Wild adventures for schools, combining conscious adventure with conservation and foraging seasonal wild food.

 Alex loves nothing more than a long walk, his longest involved covering the length of New Zealand, a total distance of 3000km.